-The Department of Child & Family Studies (CFS) offers three academic programs: Applied Behavior Analysis (ABA), Child and Adolescent Behavioral Health (MSCABH), and Rehabilitation and Mental Health Counseling (RMHC).
-Six graduate certificates are also offered.
+The Department of Child & Family Studies (CFS) offers four academic programs: Applied Behavior Analysis (ABA); Child and Adolescent Behavioral Health (MSCABH); Marriage and Family Therapy; and Rehabilitation and Mental Health Counseling (RMHC).
+Five graduate certificates are also offered.

 Academics in CFS

 CFS’s growth from a research and training department to offering academic degrees and certificates is remarkable.
 The number of students, as well as the number of both undergraduate and graduate courses taught by CFS faculty continues to grow each year.
 Read more in our academic newsletter.